ggandor/leap.nvim/README.md

   direction to follow), but you can still accept the first (presumably only) match with `<enter>`, even after one input.

-#### Resolving highlighting conflicts in phase one
+#### Resolving conflicts in phase one

-- If a directly reachable match covers a label, the match will get highlighted (telling the user, "Label underneath!"), and the label will only be displayed after the second input, that resolves the ambiguity.

-- If a label gets positioned over another label (this might occur before EOL or the window edge, when the labels need to be shifted left), an "empty" label will be displayed until entering the second input.
+If a label gets positioned over another label (this might occur before EOL or the window edge, when the labels need to be shifted left), an "empty" label will be displayed until entering the second input.

 ## Configuration